Transference Focused Psychotherapy (TFP) for Personality Disorders

 TFP is based on object relations theory.
 For a thorough explanation of the theory behind TFP please return to that section.
 By way of a brief review, object relations theory posits that during infancy, we develop internal representations of ourselves (referred to as "self") and other people (referred to as "objects").
 These "objects" are typically early caregivers.
 These early self-object representations are connected to each other through a dominant affect (an emotion).
 An example would be a terrified and weak self (child) connected to a powerful, threatening object (caregiver/parent) through the affect of fear.

-In early stages of infant development, it is thought that positively-toned, self-object representations get built up separately from negative- toned representations such that the same object, such as mommy, is represented twice: a "good mommy' object to store positively-toned affects and a "bad mommy" object to store negatively-toned affects.
-According to Kernberg, healthy adult personality development requires these split-off, positively- and negatively-toned object representations become integrated into a single, cohesive whole.
+In early stages of infant development, it is thought that positively-toned, self-object representations get built up separately from negative- toned representations.
+This means representations of the same object, such as mommy, are represented twice.
+There is a "good mommy' object to store positively-toned affects and a "bad mommy" object to store negatively-toned affects.
+According to Kernberg, healthy adult personality development requires these split-off, positively- and negatively-toned object representations to become integrated into a single, cohesive whole.
 Conversely, when these good and bad representations remain split-off and separate, the result is a disintegrated personality organization, or personality disorder.

 Once formed, these object relationship pairs (dyads) function as a template through which later relationships may be understood and enacted.
 In fact, these internalized object relations are thought to later play out in a person's life in every relationship of importance.
 It's almost as though they serve as a map or model of how relationships are supposed to work.
 To the extent one receives an accurate and nuanced map or model, a healthy and accurate understanding of future relationships is available.
 Conversely, when one is using an incorrect, "split-off" and polarized map or model, interpersonal problems emerge.
 This also includes the relationship with the therapist.
 It is precisely this fact that enables the therapist to identify the nature of the structural problem and to develop a strategy for repair.